Git: Rebase stacked branches with --update-refs

 Enable --update-refs by default

-$ git config --global --add --bool rebase.updateRefs true
+$ git config --global rebase.updateRefs true

 Fin